-The exhibition is significant as it marks one of the largest exhibitions of the Progressives ever.
-It also celebrates the genesis of the Progressive Artists’ Group in Bombay in 1947 and their continuing link with the city.
+This exhibition is significant as it marks one of the largest-ever shows of the Progressives and their associate members.
+It also celebrates the genesis of the Progressive Artists’ Group in Bombay in 1947 and its continued link with the city.

 The exhibition has been especially curated to coincide with the opening of DAG Mumbai and comes from DAG’s internal collection built over the years.
 All thirteen artists are represented, and all works are on sale.

 The exhibition consists of 200 works, of which approximately 130 are on view.
-The exhibition is accompanied by a 500-page book with extensive research that will add value to the group’s as well as the country’s documentation of art history.
+It is accompanied by a 500-page book with extensive research that will add value to the group’s as well as the country’s documentation of art history.